 The purpose of this test is to verify that the subsequent conditional NR PSCell addition under NR-DC is within the requirements stated in clause 8.9C.2.

-For UE supporting subsequent conditional PSCell addition/change, UE only needs to pass either inter-frequency CPA from FR1-FR1 NR-DC to FR1-FR1 NR-DC defined in clause or inter-frequency CPA from FR1-FR2 NR-DC to FR1-FR2 NR-DC defined in clause A.7.5.X.2.
+For UE supporting subsequent conditional PSCell addition/change, UE only needs to pass either inter-frequency CPA from FR1-FR1 NR-DC to FR1-FR1 NR-DC defined in clause or inter-frequency CPA from FR1-FR2 NR-DC to FR1-FR2 NR-DC defined in clause A.7.5.18.2.

-For UE which can pass this test, test of conditional PSCell addition and release delay defined in [A.6.5.10] can be skipped.
+For UE which can pass this test, test of conditional PSCell addition and release delay defined in A.6.5.10 can be skipped.

 <End of Change 2>